One depressing kiddie flick

 The filmclip from “Rumpelstiltskin” below does not betray my childhood memories of the film.

-The clip was posted in November, and it’s the first time I’ve seen any footage from the film since I was a child.
+The clip was posted in 2019, and it was the first time I’ve seen any footage from the film since I was a child.

 I think the following comment from the YouTube post sums up the general cheerlessness of the “Rumpelstiltskin” experience: “This was the first movie I saw in a theater.
 My dad took me to see it about 1967 or thereabouts at the long-gone Plaza Theatre in Jacksonville, Florida on a rainy weekend morning.”